Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 Aluminum trays with a cardboard lid work well if you cover the tray and lid completely with plastic wrap.
 These stuffed peppers can last up to three months in the freezer.

-Make-Ahead: The stuffed peppers can be made up to 2 days ahead and refrigerated until you are ready to bake them.
+- Make-Ahead: The stuffed peppers can be made completely through Step 5 up to 2 days ahead.
+Cover and refrigerate until you are ready to bake them.

-Storage: Leftover Taco Stuffed Bell Peppers can be covered completely in plastic wrap, or aluminum foil, or stored in an airtight container in the refrigerator for up to 5 days.
+- Storage: Leftover Taco Stuffed Peppers can be covered with plastic wrap or aluminum foil, or stored in an airtight container in the refrigerator for up to 5 days.

 More Recipes Featuring Ground Beef

-♡ Did you love these Taco Stuffed Bell Peppers?
+♡ Did you love these Taco Stuffed Peppers?
 Please leave a star rating and a comment below!
+Thanks for visiting!

 📖 Recipe